gs-rezaem/cfgsync/tmp/contrib-model.md

 If we consider the agreement and its acceptance to be just data, we recognize that such data is not different in form from a code contribution (although it is very different in content).
-Since code also has to be transfered and stored, we therefore have 4 choices (not considering cases where there are multiple ways of achieving each):
+Since code also has to be transferred and stored, we therefore have 4 choices (not considering cases where there are multiple ways of achieving each):

 1. Different transfer, different storage compared to code.